7 Questions Employers Have about Workers’ Compensation Insurance

-State and federal laws prohibit employers from firing or punishing employees in any way because of a workers’ comp claim.
+No, state and federal laws prohibit employers from firing or punishing employees in any way because of a workers’ compensation claim.

 7. Is there a risk of fraud?

-Fraud in workers’ comp isn’t uncommon and both employers and employees are at risk for being found guilty.
+Fraud in workers’ comp isn’t uncommon, and both employers and employees are at risk of being found guilty.

 Employers sometimes try decreasing their premiums by classifying employees as non-employees or owners.
 Sometimes employers also underrepresent the number of employees they have working for them to lower premiums.

 Employees who make claims for non-existent injuries or illnesses are also guilty of committing fraud.
-Sometimes this is amplified by providers who don’t request to see proof of medical treatment.
+This often happens when providers don’t request to see proof of medical treatment.

 Workers’ compensation insurance benefits both employers and employees.
-For benefits to be used to their full potential, employers need to make sure they know the basics of workers’ comp as well as their state’s requirements.
+For benefits to reach their full potential, employers need to make sure they know the basics of workers’ comp as well as their state’s requirements.

-Keep track of workers’ compensation policies with SmartCompliance to assure that employees are protected in the case of a workplace injury or illness.
+Keep track of workers’ compensation policies with SmartCompliance to assure that employees have protection in the case of a workplace injury or illness.